lgreco/DataStructures/LabSessions/The CTA/src/readme.md

 These are good topics to explore  but are not required for today's lab session.

 * Implement a `toString` method for class `CTATrainRoute`.
 * Discuss how to fix the `contains` deficiency in the arraylist with all the stations.
 Since the list includes `CTAStation` objects, we cannot simply invoke a `contains(String stationName)` on it, to find if a station exists or not before adding a new one.
 For starters, what *is* the deficiency?
+(Challenging topic; associative arrays).
-* Compute travel time between stations along a `CTATrainRoute` based on a given average speed for a train (`int averageSpeed`).
+* Estimate travel time between stations along a `CTATrainRoute` based on a given average speed for a train (`int averageSpeed`) and the Great Circle distance between the stations.